-By Janice Ash, PE, and Michael Wolf
+By Michael Wolf

 In today’s world, building and rebuilding are facts of life – from wider roads to larger housing complexes, bigger buildings, and revitalized downtowns.
 While these changes to roads and buildings are highly visible, within every project is an often-underemphasized component – the utility infrastructure.